Replicating Human Motivated Reasoning Studies with LLMs

 \subsubsection{Comparing Human and LLM Response Trends}

 We are most interested in understanding if LLMs are capable of embodying human-like motivated reasoning.
 We investigate this behavior in several ways.
-First, we compute the Spearman correlation between the average human results and the average LLM results for all conditions, which has been used in prior work \cite{Deutsch_Dror_Roth_2022}.
+First, we compute the Kendall's Tau, a correlation measure, between the average human results and the average LLM results for all conditions, which has been used in prior work \cite{Deutsch_Dror_Roth_2022}.
+This measure is selected because of tie reconciliation.
 For our analyses, only correlations that are significant and positive would reflect similar behavior between an LLM and human responses.
 When discussing results, we match the presentation of those results from the original papers (percent change compared to control mean for study 1 and study 3, percent of responses greater than 4 for study 2, and the mean support for study 4).
-We additionally conduct a Benjamini–Hochberg correction on the reported p values to control for false discovery \cite{benjamani}.

 For studies 1 and 3, we also compute the accuracy of the signs of the reported human averages and the calculated LLM averages for all conditions (because we are comparing a change compared to the control condition).
 When a given mean is reported as less than 0 and significant, it is categorized as -1; likewise positive means that are significant are categorized as 1; all non-significant means are categorized as 0.
 Significance level is set at p \textless 0.05.